Akwasi Maru has been a firefighter for fifteen years. He is also a cancer survivor.

 My name is Akwasi Maru, and I am 40 years old.
 I was diagnosed with prostate cancer at the age of 38, which is a very young age for that type of cancer.
 To say that I was surprised when I received my diagnosis is an understatement.
 I have a story to tell all men across this country, young and old.

-Many people ask me what were your symptoms, what made you get tested, or how did you find out?
+Many people ask me what my symptoms were, what made me get tested, or how I found out.
 My symptoms were:

 - Lower back pain